 - If we are unable to maintain proper and effective internal controls over financial reporting, the accuracy and timeliness of our financial reporting and the market price of our common stock may be adversely affected. - Our future growth may depend, in part, on our ability to operate in foreign markets, where we would be subject to additional regulatory burdens and other risks and uncertainties. - Our business, operations and clinical development plans and timelines could be adversely affected by the effects of health epidemics, natural disasters and other events on the manufacturing, clinical trial and other business activities performed by us or by third parties with whom it conducts business, including contract manufacturers, CROs, shippers and others. - To the extent we enter into any other collaborations, we may depend on such collaborations for the development and commercialization of our product candidates.
-If those collaborations are not successful, we may not be able to capitalize on the market potential of our product candidates. - Collaborations are complex and time-consuming to negotiate and document. - If we are unable to obtain or protect intellectual property rights related to our technology and current or future product candidates, or if our intellectual property rights are inadequate, we may not be able to compete effectively. - Some intellectual property that we have in-licensed may have been discovered through government funded programs and thus may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
+If those collaborations are not successful, we may not be able to capitalize on the market potential of our product candidates. - Collaborations are complex and time-consuming to negotiate and document, and if we fail to enter into new strategic relationships, our business, financial condition, commercialization prospects and results of operations may be materially adversely affected. - If we are unable to obtain or protect intellectual property rights related to our technology and current or future product candidates, or if our intellectual property rights are inadequate, we may not be able to compete effectively. - Some intellectual property that we have in-licensed may have been discovered through government funded programs and thus may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
 Compliance with such regulations may limit our exclusive rights and limit our ability to contract with non-U.S. manufacturers. - Clinical development includes a lengthy and expensive process with an uncertain outcome, we may have negative results and results of earlier studies and trials may not be predictive of future trial results. - We have conducted certain of our clinical trials for our product candidates outside of the United States.
 However, the FDA and other foreign equivalents may not accept data from such trials, in which case its development plans will be delayed, which could materially harm its business. - A few stockholders, including one of our directors, may control the voting rights with respect to a large number of shares of our common stock.
 They could exercise their voting power in a manner that adversely affects the Company or our stockholders.